-Roger Stone appears to open door to cooperating with Mueller after dramatic predawn arrest
+Roger Stone opens door to cooperating with Mueller after dramatic predawn arrest

 Former Trump adviser Roger Stone appeared to open the door to cooperating in Special Counsel Robert Mueller's probe on Sunday, even as he called the obstruction charges against him "fabricated" and defiantly condemned his dramatic, guns-drawn predawn arrest.